 Gulaman is the Tagalog word for gelatin, and sago is the Tagalog word for pearl tapioca.
-Due to the warm weather in Asia, cold desserts and snacks made of gelatin and pearl tapioca in syrup is common.
-Many variations of this dish contain other ingredients such as fruits or sweet beans, as well.
+Due to the warm weather in Asia, cold desserts and snacks made of gelatin and pearl tapioca in syrup are common.
+Many variations of this dish contain other ingredients, such as fruits or sweet beans, as well.

 In this recipe, I include only the basic ingredients of gulaman and sago.
 Traditionally, the gelatin is made from agar-agar (seaweed).
 This type of jello is firmer than American jello; however, in this recipe, I've substituted American jello to make it easier for Western readers to find ingredients.